-The Missouri Act makes it a civil violation to knowingly submit false claims to Missouri's state health programs (e.g. Medicaid).
+The Missouri Health Care Payment Fraud and Abuse Act is not a "qui tam" statute; whistleblowers cannot prosecute an action on the state’s behalf.
+The Missouri Act makes it a civil violation to knowingly submit false claims to Missouri’s state health programs (e.g. Medicaid).
 The Act also makes it illegal to pay or receive bribes in exchange for medical referrals reimbursed by Medicaid.

 A guilty defendant may be ordered to pay damages equal to up to three times the actual harm to the state, plus a fine between $5,000 and $10,000 for each violation of the Act.
-If the case is successful, the whistleblower may receive up to 10 percent of amounts recovery by the state, provided that the whistleblower is the original source of the information.
+If the case is successful, the whistleblower may receive up to 10 percent of amounts recovered by the state, provided that the whistleblower is the original source of the information.
 If the whistleblower planned, initiated or participated in the violation, however, he will receive no reward.

 The Act also protects employees from retaliation for their participation in a False Claims Act case or assisting the Attorney General in pursuing a claim.